openhab/org.openhab.binding.zwave/README.md

 ## Discovery

-Once the binding is authorized, and an adapter is added, it automatically reads all devices that are set up on the Z-Wave controller and puts them in the Inbox.
+Once the binding is authorized, and an adapter is added, it automatically reads all devices that are included into the network.
+This is read directly from the Z-Wave controller and new things are added to the Inbox.

 ## Binding Configuration